How parents can become English writing tutors

 However, while it is more feasible to take a punt on paragraph structure than a Math’s equation – challenges can arise when parents seek to grapple with the academic nuances and structures that the students are expected to follow.
 It is no way helpful to know that a parent can pass Year 10 English, and it can be very awkward when you need to give a parent a C+ for their work.

 This is not a slight on the parent; it is to be expected.
 They weren't in my class.
-They do not understand the intricacies of the task, and the volume and variety of used by schools is comical.
+They do not understand the intricacies of the task, and the volume and variety of writing frameworks used by schools is comical.
 In one postcode alone, I am aware of five different models for text response essays.
 It is hard enough being a teacher moving between schools – let alone a parent trying to recall their high school essay experience from decades ago.

 It goes without saying that the playing field is never even, and a parent’s ability to be an English tutor is no exception.